SandyBrand/TheCavesOfOberon/docs/index.md

 Not all cells appear to be used, which is not so surprising.
 However, we also find that 17 blocks are never referenced by the block grid and thus will never show up in the game: 24, 52, 53, 54, 55, 56, 57, 64, 65, 99, 100, 101, 108, 109, 125, 126 and 127.

-Some of these blocks look rather ëundefinedí, but a couple of them are clearly not:
+Some of these blocks look rather ‚Äòundefined‚Äô, but a couple of them are clearly not:

 ![Some unused blocks](images/SomeUnusedBlocks.png)